tzuhsuan0410/machine-learning-model-comparison/README.md

 - Regression: MAE, MAPE, MSE, RMSE

 ## Results
+Concise summaries of classification and regression results are provided in the `results/` directory.

-Results and analysis are presented in the notebooks and saved in the `results/` directory.
+Detailed experiments and model comparisons are documented in the Jupyter notebooks under the `notebooks/` directory.

 ## Tech Stack
 - Python